labex-labs/open-source-labs/docker/play-with-docker/lab-microservice-orchestration/step2.md

-# Step 0: Basic Link Extractor Script
+# Basic Link Extractor Script

 Checkout the `step0` branch and list files in it.